Quantum electrodynamical formulation of photochemical acid generation and its implications on optical lithography: Conclusion and outlook

-so that $\kappa$ is fit by the measurement under the given resist image intensity and aerial intensity computed by a conventional simulation model.
-This simulation model is conceptually somewhat similar to the work in \cite{latypov2020}, but has a relatively simple formula in its construction.
+so that $\kappa$ is fitted by measurement under the given resist image intensity and aerial intensity computed by a conventional simulation model.
+This simulation model is conceptually similar to that in \cite{latypov2020}, which has been widely applied to construct EUV stochastic models \cite{latypov2022,wei2022,pan2023,tsai2024}.

-Finally, the parameter $\kappa$ can be considered as the leading characteristic of the photoresist, which governs the sensitivity of the resist under the quantum fluctuation.
-In this sense, $\kappa$ here can be a physically refined parameter of the $k_{4}$ factor in \cite{garciasantaclara2020}.
+Finally, the parameter $\kappa$ can be considered as the leading characteristic of the photoresist, which governs the sensitivity of the resist under quantum fluctuations.
+Thus, $\kappa$ can be considered a physically refined parameter of the $k_{4}$ factor in \cite{santaclara2020}.